 Look and Feel

 The “bigger is better” trend of years past isn’t as common with the mainstream population any longer.
-There has been a definite shift in the U.S. towards women wanting augmented breasts which look and feel as close to natural ones as possible.
+There has been a definite shift in the U.S. towards women wanting augmented breasts which look and feel as close to natural as possible, however this does tend to vary by region.

 In most situations, silicone implants are going to be the best option for achieving these goals.
 Depending on just how natural a woman wants her breasts to look, could mean selecting a teardrop shaped cohesive gel implant.
 This is frequently the case with women in the Mid-West.